 You, your spouse, and/or your covered dependents may elect to continue your coverage under the Plan through federal legislation called COBRA.
+You will be required to pay premiums for this continued coverage.
 COBRA coverage procedures are explained in the attached Evidence of Coverage